arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Saturday 04/25/2020 20:30 (UTC)`.
+The last change was detected on `Sunday 04/26/2020 10:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code